 Alchemy Brewing Company

 Foodies can find the ‘best smoked chicken wings in Kamloops’ at Alchemy Brewing, where everything is made from scratch in the kitchen, including the smoked meats.
 Inside the brewery, you’ll find a pop art style mural of an alchemist, painted by artist Josh Makorto, and 11 taps featuring Alchemy beer.
-Look out for new summer beers that change weekly.

 Iron Road Brewing